RLabNYC/Rlab_FaceTracking_fuse/README.md

   - On the app click connect and then press play in Unreal, while it's running, you might need to click again on the phone app and you will start to the faces move!

   **Congratualtions!** You just completed facial tracking in Unreal for free!

+## Editing the blendshapes more in maya
+If you feel that the facial expressions can be exaggerated more you can look into more maya techniques in manipulating the mesh [here](https://youtu.be/iTPxiQVMlbE?t=737).
+You can refer to this tutorial on editing blendshaps with the verticies [here](https://www.youtube.com/watch?v=C29DJYBLh_M&t=155s).